 The kidneys are affected in almost half of the patients with later stages of acute lymphoblastic leukemia.
 It can be uni- or bilateral, and there can be focal lesions or diffuse infiltration.
 The last has a rather typical appearance with a striated pattern around the calices, like in malignant lymphoma.

-MRI demonstrates not only the renal tumors (arrows) but also lesions in the pancreas (arrowhead), right iliac wing (asterix), left sacrum (crosshatch), and multiple retroperitoneal lymphnodes.
+MRI demonstrates not only the renal tumors, but also a lesion in the pancreas, right iliac wing, left sacrum and multiple retroperitoneal lymphnodes.